nitinuttarwar007/jquery-file-tree/README.md

 You can find change log [here](CHANGELOG.md)

 ##TODO
-- Add <code>append</code> method for appending new nodes to existing nodes
+- Add more options to customize the search behaviour